 Have a plan

 Plans don’t always work like you expect them to, but it’s still a good idea to have one just in case.
 If you’ve never lived in another country before, every day will feel like a rollercoaster of emotions and experiences that you’ll have to process.
 It can soon become overwhelming.
-Having a plan will help you put your thoughts in order and create some structure, so you don’t feel like you’re completely lost all the time.
+Having a plan to find student accommodation in Munich or wherever else you may be studying will help you put your thoughts in order and create some structure, so you don’t feel like you’re completely lost all the time.
 You could make a list of the places you want to visit or the activities you’re interested in and check them off one by one.

 One of the best parts of studying abroad is the opportunity to meet people from all corners of the world and make new friends.
 Even if you’re a bit of an introvert, you should try to socialize and get to know other students.
 It’s where the fun really begins.
 Once you start making friends you’ll feel more at home.
 Get involved in activities that interest you – take part in events, go on trips, join clubs or volunteering services etc.